adover134/custom-google-signin-button-standalone/README.md

 ## Check for the blog link (Korean blog) to learn how to implement to your project
 https://blog.naver.com/adfsfsf/223846254088

 If you want more information or have some question, feel free to ask with the email; adfsfsf@naver.com

 ## Related Repository
-There is no-standalone version of this repository which was previously given by @chiragdp https://github.com/chiragdp/ng-google-custom-signin-button
+There is no-standalone version of this repository which was previously given by @chiragdp.

+https://github.com/chiragdp/ng-google-custom-signin-button